mamolli/gomore-routes/README.md

 Log storing is required for quality implementation of `R` command.

-Note: There is inherent performance problem with choosing vector over map.
+Note: There is inherent performance problem with choosing vector over (hash)map.
 Our searches will have linear complexity rather than O(1).
 I am hand-waving this issue due to:
 * this is a small task and has no performance requests
 * improvement from using map is not likely a candidate for final solution, most likely some dedicated db would be